stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/tutorial.rst

 With Spring, you can define the ``stormpath.authorized.group.user`` in the ``application.properties`` file and that property will be available to your app.

-Now for the Stormpath magic.
+Now, for the Stormpath magic.
 You can also have a system environment variable named ``STORMPATH_AUTHORIZED_GROUP_USER``.
 Behind the scenes, Stormpath will convert that system environment variable to a Spring environment variable named ``stormpath.authorized.group.user``.